borislavab/learnidem/content/How to use Idem/Use Cases/End to End Azure VM/_index.md

  <li><p><b>Virtual Machine</b></p></li>
  </ul>
 <br>
-At the end we will have created an Azure Virtual Machine ( which includes attributes such as SSH Key authentication and Cloud-Init ).
+At the end we will have created an Azure Virtual Machine (which includes attributes such as SSH Key authentication and Cloud-Init).

 <b style="color:blue;">Important</b> You can follow this example with two different approaches:<br>
 1) Add all the resources and wait until the end to execute the state - Default
-    - You will have to provide manually the resources' ID to cross-references dependencies, which it is simple and explained below.
+    - You will have to manually provide the resources' IDs to cross-reference dependencies, which is simple and will be explained below.
     - When you execute the state, you must include the [reconciler=basic](/How-to-use-Idem/States/reconciler-flag/) flag (as indicated at the step).
     <br>